Genetic Counseling, Hereditary Cancer Risk Assessment, and Genetic Disease Risk Assessment

 Hereditary Cancer Risk Assessment:

 It is estimated that 10% of all cancer is hereditary.
-There are many types of hereditary cancer (hereditary breast cancer, hereditary colon cancer, etc.) Genetic testing is often available for a specific type of hereditary cancer associated with a specific gene.
+There are many types of hereditary cancer (hereditary breast cancer, hereditary colon cancer, hereditary pancreatic cancer, etc.) Genetic testing is often available for hereditary cancer.

 If your concern is about hereditary cancer, you need to complete and return a Family History Form.
 This form asks for information about your history and family history of cancer.
 Information is also obtained on family members without cancer.
 This information is needed for hereditary cancer risk assessment.